keggster101020/Repo-Rover/README.md

 ## Repo-Rover Overview
 **Repo-Rover** is a command-line tool used to track the statuses of your local git repositories!
-You may be thinking, ``Don't we have a `git-status` to do that exact thing?''
+You may be thinking, "Don't we have a `git-status` to do that exact thing?"
 The answer is your are exactly correct! **Repo-Rover** is a `git-status` for your entire collection of git repositories on your machine!
 Give **Repo-Rover** a path and it will return to you the status of every single git repository under that path